ba-st/Stargate/docs/Controllers.md

 A controller is responsible for providing a set of routes to be configured in an API and acts as mediator between the HTTP Server and the request handlers it manages.
 To fulfill it's purpose it will configure one or more request handlers and collaborate with them to implement the methods required in every route it declares.

-Usually controllers are tied to a resource, in that case you must subclass `SingleResourceRESTfulController`, in case you want to manage more than one resource with the same controller directly subclass `ResourceRESTfulController`.
+Usually controllers are tied to a resource, in that case you must subclass `SingleResourceRESTfulController`, in case you want to manage more than one resource with the same controller directly, subclass `ResourceRESTfulController`.

 In any case a controller must provide a set of routes to be installed.
 You can easily declare new routes by implementing a method starting with `declare` and ending with `Route`, returning an instance of `RouteSpecification`, for example: